The Competitive Enablement Platform

 If you completely dismiss an objection — no mater how illegitimate you deem the objection to be — you won’t build the trust and connection essential to closing the deal.

-Instead, you need to address every single objection with the appropriate objection handling approach, which we’ll get into in objection handling tip #3.
+Instead, you need to address every single objection with the right technique for objection handling in sales, which we’ll get into in objection handling tip #3.

 Objection Handling tip #2: Get All Buyer Objections on the Table and Prioritize Them